 Not drinking enough water sets you up for failure.
 When you’re exercising, especially in high heat and humidity, you have a greater chance of experiencing heat exhaustion and dehydration.
 Dehydration can cause many avoidable strains, spasms and cramps that will affect the quality of your workout.

-Prevention: Don’t underestimate the power of HO.
+Prevention: Don’t underestimate the power of H2O.
 Your body is made up of mostly water, so make sure to sip before, during and after your workout.
 For beginners, try hitting a ½ gallon of water per day and gradually work your way up to a full gallon.

+If you avoid these training mistakes, you’ll make the most of your workouts and up your odds of staying injury-free.
 “Your fitness journey should be enjoyable and not rushed for a short-term goal,” Vassilakos says.
 “Listen to your body, embrace balance, practice self-care and take rest days when necessary.
 It’s one thing to push past your limit, but it’s another to actually know your limit.
 Allow your mind and muscles to connect, which allows you to evolve from the inside out.”